Scrxtchy/Deshou/README.md

 ## Deshou STEAM
 Uses HaxrCorp S8.
-Ensure that DirectWire is disabled before chaning the user interface
+Ensure that DirectWrite is disabled before chaning the user interface